What to do & When to do it

 12–18 Months before

-• Set a budget
+• Set a budget and decide how many guests to invite

 • Choose a date (remember different seasons, midnight sun vs. winter dark, especially if outdoors).